 Projects funded by the scheme

-Read about projects that received funding in the Spring and Autumn 2015 funding rounds and the Spring and Autumn 2016 funding rounds.
+Read about projects that received funding in the Spring and Autumn 2015 funding rounds, the Spring and Autumn 2016 funding rounds and the Spring 2017 funding round.

 Watch the IET's video of the IET and IMechE funded Primary Jet Challenge at the Jet Age Museum:

-Bids for funding will be accepted 16 January - 1 April 2017 for projects taking place from 1 June 2017, and you must request an endorser by 11 March.
-Bids submitted after 1 April will not be considered.
+Bids for funding will be accepted 12 June - 6 October 2017 for projects taking place from 1 January 2018.
+Bids submitted after 6 October will not be considered.